edibertooliveira/CreateReadme-auto/README.md

 ### :construction_worker: How to run

 ### :bug: Issues
-Feel free to **file a new issue** with a respective title and description on the the [fg-hj](https://github.com/as/fg-hj/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [react-painter](https://github.com/RenataNovais/react-painter/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

 ### :closed_book: License
 Released in 2020 :closed_book: License

-Made with love by [Ediberto Oliveira](https://github.com/as/) 🚀.
+Made with love by [Renata Novas](https://github.com/RenataNovais/) 🚀.
-This project is under the [MIT license](https://github.com/as/fg-hj/master/LICENSE).
+This project is under the [MIT license](https://github.com/RenataNovais/react-painter/master/LICENSE).

 Give a ⭐️ if this project helped you!